 The Cabinet of the Council approved the designation of the Norwood Planning Assembly Neighbourhood Forum and Neighbourhood Area on 3 July 2017.

-Formal consultation on the combined application took place for a period of 6 weeks from 3 April 2017 to 15 May 2017.
+Formal consultation on the combined application took place for a period of six weeks from 3 April 2017 to 15 May 2017.

-Find out more about the Norwood Planning Assembly on their website.
+Find out more about the Norwood Planning Assembly.

 5. Tulse Hill Neighbourhood Forum

 In September 2015 the council received applications for the designation of the Tulse Hill Neighbourhood Area and the Tulse Hill Neighbourhood Forum.

 Formal consultation on the applications took place between 22 October 2015 and 4 December 2015.

 The council refused the Tulse Hill Neighbourhood Area application as submitted, and designated the Tulse Hill Neighbourhood Area (central) on 11 January 2016.

 - View a map of the Tulse Hill Neighbourhood Area (central).

 Reasons for the council’s decision included the consideration of: